hiepduc/ai_dashboard/README.md

 - In the the client folder, run `npm install`

 - To run this application locally, `npm start` and the visualisation client is accessible at http://localhost:3000/

+## DASHBOARD DATA FEED AND RESTART

+###	Data feed

+The dashboard uses a few data request:

+- A data query to DCCEW air quality API (https://data.airquality.nsw.gov.au)

+- A data query to purple air api: (https://api.purpleair.com)

+- file transfers from SDC, one per model from `/mnt/scratch_lustre/ar_aichem_scratch/AI_Runs/Forecast/Region/VAR/Additionl_vars/model_name/YYYMMDDHHUTC---tstamp---YYYYMMDD_HHMMSSAEDT/Dashboard/Forecastfilename.csv`

+### Restart

+Dashboard server is not able to refresh the forecast file list, so a periodic restart is needed (once a day minimum)